minsuk-jang/ImagePicker/README.md

 ```

 ## 🚀 Quick Start
-Declare your image picker UI using `ImagePickerNavHost`, just like `NavHost` in Jetpack Navigation:
+Declare your image picker UI using `ImagePickerNavHost`, just like `NavHost` in Jetpack Navigation.
+Each slot (`albumTopBar`, `previewTopBar`, `cellContent`) and `PreviewScreen` gives access to its own custom scope to help you build highly flexible UIs.
 ```kotlin
 ImagePickerNavHost(state = state) {
     ImagePickerScreen(